What to See and Do in Rio

 Rio has two main airports, Galeao and Santos Dumont.
 Galeao is the main international airport, so is where you're likely to start your holiday in Rio if you're flying from the UK: there are direct flights with BA from Heathrow, as well as various other options via Lisbon, Amsterdam, Paris and Madrid.
 Galeao also handles most connections within South America, including direct flights from Rio to Argentina, Chile and Peru.
-Closer in to the centre, Santos Dumont mainly handles domestic flights, although some flights from other South American countries such as Argentina and Paraguay do land here.
+Closer in to the centre, Santos Dumont mainly handles domestic flights, although some flights from other South American countries such as Paraguay do land here.

 At the Crossroads...

 As for getting out of Rio and seeing the rest of Brazil, there are various transportation connections throughout the country.
 While Brazilian roads are quite good and there is an extensive coach network, the distances are huge and journeys long so unless your holiday isn't at all time-limited, we usually recommend taking internal flights between cities.
 There are also some rail services out of Rio, but these train routes are primarily designed for commuters and are of little use to holiday-makers.